-The purpose of the Okaloosa County Forensice Pre-Trial Program is to reduce criminal incarceration and mental health hospitalizations through community based behavioral health intervention services.
-Addressing these issues will lower costs of incarceration, length of incarceration and recidivism.
-The program began on January 1, 2020.
+Our goal is to reduce criminal incarceration and mental health hospitalizations through community-based behavioral health intervention services.
+By addressing these issues, we hope to lower incarceration costs, length of incarceration, and recidivism.

-The MHPP will provide comprehensive, integrated behavioral health services and care coordination with community providers, supports, and the judicial system.
-Participants are diagnosed with a mental health or co-occurring mental health and substance use condition which may have contributed to their arrest.
-The MHPP Program will use a recovery oriented system of care model that works through the collaboration of the pre-trial release system, the State Attorney, defense attorneys, judges, probation authorities, and local behavioral health service providers.
-Recovery planning is designed to meet the individual needs of each person with the input of their support system.
+The MHPP provides comprehensive, integrated behavioral health services and care coordination with community providers, supports, and the judicial system.
+Participants are diagnosed with a mental health or co-occurring mental health and substance use condition that may have contributed to their arrest.
+The program uses a recovery-oriented system of care model that works through the collaboration of the pre-trial release system, the State Attorney, defense attorneys, judges, probation authorities, and local behavioral health service providers.
+Recovery planning is designed to meet each person’s individual needs with their support system’s input.